 We helped secure a partnership with CI-GEF to support enforcement operations across the entire coast.

-sea turtle hatchlings protected in four years.
+sea turtle hatchlings protected in four years, including the first leatherback sea turtle nest in over 40 years.